Lector

 Lector is Latin for one who reads, whether aloud or not.
 In modern languages it takes various forms, as either a development or a loan, such as lector, lecteur, lektor and лектор.
 It has various specialized uses.

 Academic

 The title lector may be applied to lecturers and readers at some universities.
 There is also the title lector jubilate, which is an equivalent of Doctor of Divinity.

-In the teaching of modern languages at universities in the United Kingdom, a native speaker who assists with language skills may be called a lecteur/lectrice or Lektor/Lektorin.
+In the teaching of modern languages at universities in the United Kingdom, a native speaker who assists with language skills would be called a lector, and if a female she may be called a lectrice.

-In Dutch higher education the title lector is used for the leader of a research group at a university of applied science.
+In Dutch higher education the title lector is used for the leader of a research group (lectoraat) at a university of applied sciences.
+The title is officially translated to professor in English.
 The lector has a comparable set of tasks as (higher ranked) full professors at a (research) university, albeit at an applied rather than a fundamental scientific level.

 Ecclesiastical

 A religious reader is sometimes referred to as a lector.
 The lector proclaims the Scripture readings used in the Liturgy from the official liturgical book (lectionary).